 Borneo packing list if you’re going to jungle trek for a week or longer

 If you’re going to be jungle trekking for a serious amount of time, you will follow a strict wet/dry clothing regime.
 This involves having a specific dry set of clothes kept in a dry bag to wear at the end of the day and keeping your damp trekking clothes separate and drying them out each night.
-This is when you absolutely need synthetic, fast drying, wicking away trekking clothes.
+This is when your Borneo clothing absolutely need to be synthetic, fast drying with wicking away qualities .
 These need not be expensive.

 Buy cycling shorts here.

 The wet, humid environment of the Borneo jungle tend to bring blisters around the seams of socks.
 Avoid these by investing in a few pairs of seamless socks.
 We love 1000 mile socks.

 Unlocked mobile phone

 Make sure you take an unlocked mobile phone with you to Borneo.
 You can then buy a local SIM card to use during your holiday.
 One of our top tips travelling Borneo is to download the GRAB app.
 It’s similar to Uber and will save you a packet in Borneo.
 Check out our other top tips to know when travelling Borneo.

 Make sure you take add a basic first aid kit to your Borneo packing list.
 Include items for the tropics such as iodine tablets and dehydration salts.
 Either buy a basic one and add to it, or make your first aid kit from scratch.